ron-rs/ron/README.md

   - an untagged unit variant
 - untagged tuple / struct variants with no fields are not supported
 - untagged tuple variants with just one field (that are not newtype variants) are not supported when the `#![enable(unwrap_variant_newtypes)]` extension is enabled
+- serializing a `ron::value::RawValue` using a `PrettyConfig` may add leading and trailing whitespace and comments, which the `ron::value::RawValue` absorbs upon deserialization

 Furthermore, serde imposes the following restrictions for data to roundtrip: